joaopinto14/Production/README.md

 This image is easy to use, it is only necessary to mount the project volume.
 If the project is located in a subdirectory, it may be necessary to define the PROJECT_PATH environment variable.

 In addition, it is possible to define the MEMORY_LIMIT and UPLOAD_MAX environment variables to adjust the memory limit for PHP and the maximum size of files that can be uploaded to the server, respectively.

+When using this image, you don't need to worry about checking the correct operation of the container or the permissions required for your project.
+Everything is configured and verified automatically.

 ## Examples